mikessh/migmap/README.md

 The software is distributed as an executable JAR file and a data bundle.

-**NOTE** Last IgBlastWrp version is available [here](https://github.com/mikessh/higblast/releases/tag/v0.6), this is a completely re-written version of original software.
+**NOTE** Last IgBlastWrp version is available [here](https://github.com/mikessh/higblast/releases/tag/v0.6) (source and readme are available [here](https://github.com/mikessh/higblast/tree/v0.6)), this is a completely re-written version of original software.

 ## Motivation